INVESTMENT GUIDE

 A typical SPE project's cost structure:

-Let's analyze a real 2-bedroom unit at Terrá Jurerê, one of our current projects:
+When I analyze a 2-bedroom unit at Terrá Jurerê, one of our current projects, I compare the contract price against similar completed units before discussing upside:

 1. Cash Flow: Developers need capital upfront to fund construction.
 Selling off-plan provides immediate cash flow without bank loans